remidej/remi.space/content/blog/use-backticks-for-all-strings/index.md

 * **Performance**.
 Template strings used to be slower.
 Since ES 2015 was released, JS engines have had time to optimize their support for template strings.
 They should now be _almost_ as performant as regular strings.
 * **Compatibility**.
 Template strings are newer than quotes, so [their browser support isn't as good](https://caniuse.com/#feat=template-literals).

-Both of these concerns can be resolved by using a compiler like.
+Both of these concerns can be resolved by using a compiler like Babel.
 Then every time you write code using a fancy new syntax like backticks, it will be converted to older code that all browsers can understand.

 We can now start using backticks by default, for all our strings.